Measurement-induced phase transition in a classical, chaotic many-body system: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Subhro Bhattacharjee, Thomas Bilitewski, Johannes Feldmeier, Andrea Pizzi, Jonathan Ruhman, Brian Skinner, and Hongzheng Zhao for their contribution to this work through discussions.
-This work was in part supported by the Deutsche Forschungsgemeinschaft under grants SFB 1143 (project-id 247310070) and the cluster of excellence ct.qmat (EXC 2147, project-id 390858490).
+We also thank Austen Lamacraft for bringing to our attention the connection to synchronisation transitions.
+This work was in part supported by the Deutsche Forschungsgemeinschaft under grants SFB 1143 (project-id 247310070) and the cluster of excellence ct.qmat (EXC 2147, project-id 390858490) as well as by DARPA via the DRINQS program.